TanStack/query/docs/react/guides/infinite-queries.md

 - `data` is now an object containing infinite query data:
 - `data.pages` array containing the fetched pages
 - `data.pageParams` array containing the page params used to fetch the pages
-- The `fetchNextPage` and `fetchPreviousPage` functions are now available
+- The `fetchNextPage` and `fetchPreviousPage` functions are now available (`fetchNextPage` is required)
+- The `defaultPageParam` option is now available (and required) to specify the initial page param
 - The `getNextPageParam` and `getPreviousPageParam` options are available for both determining if there is more data to load and the information to fetch it.
-This information is supplied as an additional parameter in the query function (which can optionally be overridden when calling the `fetchNextPage` or `fetchPreviousPage` functions)
+This information is supplied as an additional parameter in the query function
 - A `hasNextPage` boolean is now available and is `true` if `getNextPageParam` returns a value other than `undefined`
 - A `hasPreviousPage` boolean is now available and is `true` if `getPreviousPageParam` returns a value other than `undefined`
 - The `isFetchingNextPage` and `isFetchingPreviousPage` booleans are now available to distinguish between a background refresh state and a loading more state

-> Note: When using options like `initialData` or `select` in your query, make sure that when you restructure your data that it still includes `data.pages` and `data.pageParams` properties, otherwise your changes will be overwritten by the query in its return!
+> Note: Options `initialData` or `placeholderData` need to conform to the same structure of an object with `data.pages` and `data.pageParams` properties.

 ## Example